alextselegidis-games/riddlemania/README.md

 # Riddles4U

-> Amazing riddles game platform with dynamic content loading.
+> Amazing game platform with original riddles.

+**Update: We just released the Alpha version, try it out!**

-Riddles4U is going to be an open source riddles gaming platform that will include dynamic content management, intuitive riddle gaming UI and other interesting features.
+Riddles4U is an online gaming platform that features riddles solving, progressive level difficulty and interactive user interface.

-The project is still on development, more info are coming soon.
+The platform is pretty lightweight and only requires an HTTP server with PHP installed and configured.
+No database is required as contents are being stored in plain files.

+Solvers will progress through original levels while difficulty increases gradually.
+New riddles are being added all the time so make sure that you check the site on a regular basis.

+This repository does not contain the original riddle files.

 http://riddles4u.com

-Copyright &copy; 2016 - BigBlackCode
+Copyright &copy; 2017 - BigBlackCode

+Code Licensed Under GPL-3.0, Content Rights Reserved